-Hey.
-We are FSB.
-We monitor the world’s airspace and airports for International Flight Operations changes that affect pilots, dispatchers, and aircraft operators.
+We monitor the world’s airspace and airports for International Flight Operations risks and changes that affect pilots, dispatchers, and aircraft operators.
 We publish a weekly Operations Bulletin to 40,000 readers.
 We produce charts, guides, an Airports database, and Country lowdowns.
 We keep SafeAirspace.net updated with Overflight Risk information.
 We manage OpsGroup, a community of 4000+ International Ops specialists.
 You should join.
 You can reach us at email@example.com.

 Want it in your inbox every week?
 Subscribe to the free FSB International Ops Bulletin.

 We are the the Pilots, Controllers, Dispatchers, Managers and Problem-solvers of International Flight Operations.